Blog icon

 Other Interests

 Lars has a keen interest in finding the boundaries of what is possible and then attempt to go beyond.
 Finding connections between different fields of study and seemingly unrelated domains.
-In his leadership role of the Object Detection Activity in the MLAI FSP in CSIRO, he has the opportunity to exercise this interest together with excellent domain researchers in these Business Units:
+In his leadership role of the Object Detection Activity in the MLAI FSP in CSIRO, he had the opportunity to exercise this interest together with excellent domain researchers in these Business Units:

 Current Roles